-Lemma 1.
+Lemma 2.1.
 Let t be a tree.
 The following statements are equivalent:

 - 1. The minimal DAG for the tree t has n nodes. - 2.
-The minimal DFA for the path language P(t) has n + 1 states.
+The minimal DFA for the path language P(t) has n+1 states.

-The proof of the lemma is straightforward.
-Consider for instance the tree $t_1 = f(f(a, a), f(a, a))$ from Figure 1.
-Its minimal DAG is shown in Figure 1 on the right.
-It yields a DFA for $P(t_1)$ by taking the root node as the initial state, all othern nodes as final states and adding a failure state (note that a DFAs has a totally defined transition mapping according to our definition).
+Proof.
+The proof of the lemma is straightforward: consider the minimal DAG D for the tree t, and let n be its size.
+It yields a DFA for P(t) with n+1 states by taking the root node as the initial state, all other nodes as final states and adding a failure state (note that a DFAs has a totally defined transition mapping according to our definition).
+Vice versa, a DFA A for P(t) yields a DAG for t by removing the failure state of A (the resulting graph is clearly acyclic).